 If your pet is hospitalised overnight, you will generally collect them from the VetsNow clinic by 8am in order for the daily work of the practice to continue.
 Your pet will return to our facilities for continuing care during the next day.
 You normally collect your pet yourself, but if you are unable to do this, we can usually arrange for collection ourselves.
 If your pet is not stable enough to be transported then alternative arrangements will be made.

 The majority of emergency cases will need to be seen at one of the hospitals to allow the best care and implementation of treatment options in the shortest possible time.
 Home visits are possible but can be very expensive as the primary vet is usually unable to leave the hospital premises (as they have other cases to take care of).
-If a home visit is required (usually in cases of euthanasia) VetsNow will, in most cases, be able to contact one of the Blue House vets to attend your pet at home.
+If a home visit is essential VetsNow can, in some cases, contact one of the Blue House vets to attend your pet at home.
 This however is not guaranteed and you should expect to need to take your pet to the hospital to be seen.

 VetsNow service fees (as of Jan 2018):